danielmoll/component-variantify/README.md

 ## Design

-`variantify` is a composition of `withVariedInnerComponents` and `withVariantClassNameList`.
+`createVariantSwitcher` calls `withSwitchableInnerComponents`

-`withVariedInnerComponents` allows a developer to declaratively specify the components that are composed by the wrapped component.
+`withSwitchableInnerComponents` allows a developer to declaratively switch between the components that are composed by the wrapped component.
+It calls `createVariant` behind the scenes.

+`createVariant` creates a component with some injected `components` and also uses `withVariantClassNameList` against the component that it composes.

 `withVariantClassNameList` gives a developer a helper function `generateClassNameList` that will generate additional variant classes when